Estimating Earth's Temperature Response with Transformed and Augmented OLS: Theoretical Framework: Cointegration and Multicointegration

 Since $Q_{t}$ and $s_{t}$ are both $I(1)$ processes, if there exists a constant $\phi $ such that $v_{t}$ is stationary, then by definition, $Q_{t}$ and $s_{t}$ are cointegrated.
 In this case, a multicointegrated system is formed with two distinct equilibrium relationships: one between $f_{t}$ and $ s_{t}$, and another between their cumulative equilibrium error ($Q_{t}$) and $s_{t}$.

-The significance of both layers of cointegration applies in particular to the climate.
-For example, a permanent rise of radiative forcing due to industrial emissions could increase $f_{t}$ over decades and drive $s_{t}$ upward while also increasing $Q_{t}$ accumulated over time in the deep ocean.
-Over centuries, this oceanic heat surfaces, amplifying $s_{t}$, creating a feedback loop that multicointegration captures.
+The importance of this second layer of cointegration is particularly evident in the climate context.
+For example, a permanent rise in radiative forcing due to industrial emissions could increase $f_{t}$ over decades and drive $ s_{t}$ upward while also building up $Q_{t}$ in the deep ocean.
+Over centuries, this stored oceanic heat is gradually transferred to the atmosphere, amplifying $s_{t}$ and creating a long-run feedback that multicointegration captures.

-BCS (2020) applied the multicointegration framework within a parametric ECM using the MLE method of \citet{johansen1992representation}.
+BCS~(2020) apply the multicointegration framework within a parametric ECM using the MLE method of Johansen~\citep{johansen1992representation}.
 Such an approach is effective at capturing multiple long-run equilibria.
 However, it requires explicit parameterization of short-run dynamics.
-For example, it has to specify how the change in surface temperature $\Delta s_{t}$ this year is related to $q_{t-2}$, the heat content two years earlier.
-Furthermore, it assumes that $v_{t}$ follows a normal distribution, which is not plausible in our study, as we show in Section \ref{Sec:Empirics}.
+For example, it has to specify how the change in surface temperature $\Delta s_{t}$ this year is related to $q_{t-2}$, the heat content flux two years earlier.
+Furthermore, it imposes Gaussianity on the VAR innovations, which is not plausible in our study, as we show in the empirical section.